JohnEBoyBaby/i.Q/README.md

 https://biblehub.com/bsb/1_corinthians/6.htm

 ...
-DEFINITELY 100% GUARATEED MOST WORTHY AND DESERVING OF 'your precious time' and WORTH ANOTHER GOOD HARD LOOK ..!
+DEFINITELY 100% GUARANTEED MOST WORTHY AND DESERVING OF 'your precious time' and WORTH ANOTHER GOOD HARD LOOK ..!
 PROMISE.

 36 A man’s enemies will be the members of his own household.’